How to Make the ENSPIRE Disklavier Play the Piano Part of Any Song

 I recently had a customer ask if I could figure out a way for the Disklavier to play the piano portion of a particular song that was important to him.

-To achieve this, I used four programs: first, Spleeter by Deezer to isolate the piano and separate it from the other components of the song, and then Audacity, a powerful open-source tool, to edit and combine the non-piano tracks.
+To achieve this, I used five programs: first, Spleeter by Deezer to isolate the piano and separate it from the other components of the song, and then Audacity, a powerful open-source tool, to edit and combine the non-piano tracks.
 I chose to use the service Ivory to convert the piano audio to MIDI.
+I used FluidSynth to generate audio from MIDI for testing and timing.
 Finally, I used Ardour to adjust the timing in the MIDI to perfectly sync it with the audio.

-As an alternative to Ivory, Onset and Frames can be locally installed.
+As an alternative to Ivory, Onsets and Frames can be locally installed.
 This software is dated (2018), and there are many frustrations with attempting to run such an old Python program, so I opted not to use this solution.
 However, if you have a high-end system with a powerful GPU and the free time to get it running, it’s a free option.
-You’ll also need to train your own model, with was estimated to take several days on my GeForce RTX 4080.

 Separating the Tracks

 I used the 5stems model in Spleeter, which allows you to individually separate the piano.
-See the instruction below.
+See the instructions below.

 spleeter separate -o ./tmp -p spleeter:5stems "sample.wav"